 Destruction of Storage Devices or Removable Media

-Prior to destroying or disposing of any storage device or removable media, care must be taken to ensure that the device or media does not contain EPHI.
+Prior to destroying or disposing of any storage device or removable media, care must be taken to ensure that the device or media does not contain ePHI.

-If the device or media contains the only copy of EPHI that is required or needed, a retrievable copy of the EPHI must be made prior to disposal.
+If the device or media contains the only copy of ePHI that is required or needed, a retrievable copy of the ePHI must be made prior to disposal.

-If the device or media contains EPHI that is not required or needed, and is not a unique copy, a data destruction tool must be used to destroy the data on the device or media prior to disposal.
+If the device or media contains PHI that is not required or needed, and is not a unique copy, a data destruction tool must be used to destroy the data on the device or media prior to disposal.

-In the event EPHI is disposed of, it shall be disposed destroyed in a manner approved of by the Secretary.
+In the event ePHI is disposed of, it shall be disposed destroyed in a manner approved of by the Secretary.

 Reuse of Storage Devices or Removable Media

-Prior to making storage devices and removable media available for reuse, care must be taken to ensure that the device or media does not contain EPHI.
+Prior to making storage devices and removable media available for reuse, care must be taken to ensure that the device or media does not contain ePHI.

-If the device or media contains the only copy of EPHI that is required or needed, a retrievable copy of the EPHI must be made prior to reuse.
+If the device or media contains the only copy of ePHI that is required or needed, a retrievable copy of the ePHI must be made prior to reuse.

-If the device or media contains EPHI that is not required or needed, and is not a unique copy, a data destruction tool must be used to destroy the data on the device or media prior to reuse.
+If the device or media contains ePHI that is not required or needed, and is not a unique copy, a data destruction tool must be used to destroy the data on the device or media prior to reuse.

 If using removable media for the purpose of system backups and disaster recovery and the aforementioned removable media is stored and transported in a secured environment, the use of a data destruction tool between uses is not necessary.

-Movement of Equipment Housing EPHI
+Movement of Equipment Housing ePHI

-Each Department shall develop a procedure to determine when an exact retrievable copy of EPHI is required prior to the movement of equipment storing such EPHI.
+Each Department shall develop a procedure to determine when an exact retrievable copy of ePHI is required prior to the movement of equipment storing such ePHI.

-When using storage devices and removable media to transport EPHI each Department must develop a procedure to track and maintain records of the movement of such devices and the media and the parties responsible for the device and media during its movement.
+When using storage devices and removable media to transport ePHI each Department must develop a procedure to track and maintain records of the movement of such devices and the media and the parties responsible for the device and media during its movement.

 Access Control Policy